pavithramalkibasnayake/Extended-CDEN/README.md

 The function returns a concatenated vector of initialized weights.

 ### icadence.reshape
-This function reshapes a flattened weight vector into structured weight matrices for the extended conditional density estimation neural network.
+This function reshapes a flattened weight vector into structured weight matrices for the improved conditional density estimation neural network.
 This function ensures proper connectivity between layers.
 ```
 icadence.reshape <- function(x, weights, hidden.neurons, distribution) {
   w <- list()  # Initialize a list to store reshaped weights